raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 interval between client messages to the server if the client wishes to keep the session alive.

 The two timer values are independent.
-The idle timeout may be lower, the same, or higher than the keepalive interval, though in most cases the idle timeout is expected to be shorter than the keepalive interval.
+The inactive timeout may be lower, the same, or higher than the keepalive interval, though in most cases the inactive timeout is expected to be shorter than the keepalive interval.

 Only when the client has a very long-lived low-traffic operation outstanding